mi-erasmusmc/RREManager/README.md

 java -jar RREManager-vx.x.jar [settings=<path of ini file]

-When no parameter is specified it uses the RREManager.ini file that is in the same folder as the RREManager-vx.x.jar file.
+When no parameter is specified it uses the RREManager-vx.x.ini file that is in the same folder as the RREManager-vx.x.jar file.

 ## The user definitions